Close

 ronstik/Shutterstock.com

-Incorporating tummy time into your daily routine means making it something to look forward to for both baby and parent.
+Incorporating these activities into your daily routine means making it something to look forward to for both baby and parent.
 This time, while important for development, should be fun, engaging, and entertaining.
 It is also a great time for parents to bond with their little ones.

 Below are some activities to try with your baby during tummy time: